Sand Free At The Beach: 7 Tricks For How To Keep Sand Off You At The Beach

 You’re going to want to bring a bag with you to the beach – and if you can, make sure that it’s a mesh bag.

-Choosing a mesh bag also allows you to shake out the sand from your items before putting the bag on your shoulder or back, keeping any extra sand from getting on you.
+Using a mesh bag is essential to prevent sand from accumulating in your bag.
+Opting for a mesh bag also enables you to shake off any sand from your belongings before wearing the bag on your shoulder or back, ensuring that you remain free from any additional sand.
 (Check out our favorite mesh backpacks)

 What to Wear: Wear Shoes On The Beach